Unannounced Visits from Law Enforcement

 Procedures

-In the event Immigration and Custom Enforcement (ICE) agents (or other immigration enforcement officials) enter or ask to enter College property for purposes of undertaking immigrant enforcement actions, please follow the steps below:
+In the event that law enforcement officials or other regulatory enforcement officials enter or ask to enter College property that is not open to the public, for purposes of undertaking any law enforcement or regulatory activity, please follow the steps below:

 -